luma-vasiljevic/MovieRecommender/README.md

 # MovieRecommender

-This is code for a shiny apps for movie recommender systems.
+This is code for shiny apps for movie recommender systems.

 App1: [CrudeMoveRecommender](https://luma.shinyapps.io/CrudeMovieRecommender/) recommends most popular movies in a selected genre